tomatogrove/ICS372-Assignment3/README.md

 These files should be located within the *AdditionalFiles* folder

 ## Starting the Program
-The Application file is located is called *CarDealerApplication*
+The Application file is called *CarDealerApplication*

 On first startup, the program will ask for storage management permissions.
 If those are not allowed the app will not import/export files properly.